Roxanne Reid - Africa Addict

 Restaurants in Tulbagh: Kole en Deeg

-Perhaps the best surprise was our breakfast at Kole en Deeg, which opened in Van der Stel Street in August 2020.
-From the name (which means Coals and Dough) we thought we’d be eating roosterkoek with cheese or jam.
+Don’t miss brekkie at Kole en Deeg in Van der Stel Street.
+From the name (which means Coals and Dough) you might think you’ll be eating roosterkoek with cheese or jam.
 Far from it.
-First, our flat whites were amazingly good.
-And I loved my choice of soft poached eggs, feta and avocado on seed loaf, with basil pesto and fresh rocket.
+First, our flat whites were amazingly good, especially those made by owner Etienne Abrahams, although the other baristas didn’t quite live up to his standard on return visits.
+And I loved my choice of poached eggs, feta and avocado on toasted roosterkoek, drizzled with basil pesto.
 It was so scrumptious it made me rethink my opinion that breakfast is the most boring meal of the day.
+My only quibble is the size of the meal; I was stuffed for the rest of the day!

-Hubby loved his more traditional toasted roosterkoek with streaky bacon, creamy scrambled eggs and gruyere topped with crispy caramelised onions, and roasted baby tomatoes on the side.
+Hubby loved his toasted roosterkoek with streaky bacon, creamy scrambled eggs and sautéed baby tomatoes topped with crispy caramelised onions.
 Presentation and flavours were top-notch.
-If we lived closer to Tulbagh, we’d be at Kole en Deeg at least once a week.
-When we complimented owner Etienne Abrahams, it was no surprise to hear him talking about what a believer he is in quality, consistency and service.
+If we lived closer to Tulbagh, we’d be at Kole en Deeg once a week.
+When we complimented Etienne, it was no surprise to hear him talking about what a believer he is in quality, consistency and service.

 The Olive Terrace Bistro at the Tulbagh Boutique Heritage Hotel